As millions remain without power amid more snow and ice, blame and questions mount

 “We’re upset with the fact that all this is happening and there’s no help.
 You call [the water utility company], they don’t have an answer.
 Think of all those senior citizens that require electricity and don’t have that help.
 What’s going to happen to them?

-“We’ve got to figure out why everything failed, we’ve got to figure out who is responsible, and how to prevent this from happening again,” he said.
+“We’ve got to figure out why everything failed, we’ve got to figure out who is responsible and how to prevent this from happening again,” he said.
 “This is going to happen again eventually, and when it does, we should be ready.”

-Silvia Foster-Frau, Brittney Martin, Paulina Villega, Tim Craig, Matthew Cappucci, Paulina Firozi, Felicia Sonmez contributed to this report.
+Silvia Foster-Frau, Brittney Martin, Paulina Villega, Tim Craig, Matthew Cappucci, Paulina Firozi and Felicia Sonmez contributed to this report.